jocoro19/filter-lists/README.md

 My personal filter lists for uBlock Origin, Brave, and AdGuard.

-Feel free to use, modify, and share these filter lists.
+Feel free to use, modify, and share these lists, however I will not be accepting contributions to this repository.